jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 __His email reply made me very happy.__

 # Second Epilog
 After I had posted a draft of this blog, I invited Yuri to review it.
-I wanted to make sure that I didn't misrepresent him or our work.
-He has different memories.
-I don't think they're inconsistent, but maybe different events impressed each of us differently.
+I wanted to make sure that I didn't misrepresent our evening.
+He has slightly different memories.
+I don't think they're inconsistent, but maybe different parts of the evening impressed each of us differently.

-Yuri remembers our struggles with the [StringTokenizer](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html), which the assignment warns is legacy.
-But for the purpose of this assignment, it can be used along with several other suggestions, such as [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) and [Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Matcher.html).
+Yuri remembers our struggles with the [StringTokenizer](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html), which the assignment warned is a legacy class retained only for backward compatability.
+New implementations should not use it.
+But for the purpose of this assignment, it could be used along with several other suggestions, such as [Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) and [Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Matcher.html).
 Though not listed in the assignment, [Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) might be a reasonable option as well.

+I have no memory of attempting to isolate tokens.
+We may have attempted to extract tokens from the expression.
+We may have also attempted to extract index values which are defined more like sparse array, with zero values omitted, or a map of __Integer => Integer__ where the `key` is the index into the array and the `value` is the array's index value.

+Here's the assignment's description of variable and array values:
+> Since the expression has a variable, a, the evaluator needs to be supplied with a file that has a value for it.
+Here's what etest1.txt looks like, and in this example lower-case letters are variable declarations and defintions and upper-case letters are array declarations and definitions:
+> * a 3
+> * b 2
+> * A 5 (2,3) (4,5)
+> * B 3 (2,1)
+> * d 56

+Yuri also doesn't recall the use of a `Map` for the variable resolution as I have implemented in my reconstruction.
+He remembers them learning about Linked Lists at the time.
+That is quite possible.
+The assignment mentions an `Variable` class that's provided.
+Its definition is in the assignmnt package, which I can't access, so I didn't know its method definitions for the recreation.
+The assignment also mentions an `Array` class that's provided too for the array

-MORE TO COME.
+___MORE TO COME.___

 # Third Epilog
 As I was writing this blog and recreating the code, I became more interested in how to implement the parentheses behavior.
 It’s different than the other behaviors.
 It’s not a binary arithmetic operation or a variable look up.
 It’s about grouping and order of precedence.
 I decided to tackle it.